-Numerous compelling evidences from astroparticle physics and cosmology indicate that the major matter component in the Universe is dark matter, accounting for about 85% with the remaining 15% is ordinary matter.
+Numerous compelling pieces of evidence from astroparticle physics and cosmology indicate that the major matter component in the Universe is dark matter, accounting for about 85% with the remaining 15% being ordinary matter.
 Nevertheless, people still know little about dark matter, including its mass and other properties.
-Many models predict dark matter particles could couple to ordinary particle at weak interaction level, so it is possible to capture the signal of dark matter particle in the direct detection experiment.
+Many models predict dark matter particles could couple to ordinary particles at a weak interaction level, so it is possible to capture the signal of dark matter particles in the direct detection experiment.

-The analysis of the current dark matter experiments is usually model dependent, and many models beyond the standard model have predicted the existence of dark matter, such as super-symmetry model and extra-dimension model.
-Due to the variety of physics models, the constraints obtained from same experimental data cannot be applied directly to other models, which brings complications to physical interpretations.
+The analysis of the current dark matter experiments is usually model-dependent, and many models beyond the standard model have predicted the existence of dark matter, such as the super-symmetry model and extra-dimension model.
+Due to the variety of physics models, the constraints obtained from the same experimental data cannot be applied directly to other models, which brings complications to physical interpretations.

 Cosmology observations have verified that the major part of dark matter is the non-relativistic cold dark matter, and as a result, the momentum transfer in the scattering process between dark matter particles and nucleons is only about hundreds of MeV, much lower than the electroweak scale (~250 GeV).
 It is therefore suitable to use effective field theory to analyze the interaction between dark matter and ordinary matter.
 Two alternative schemes have been proposed in recent years to study different possible interactions, namely non-relativistic effective field theory (NREFT) and chiral effective field theory (ChEFT).
 An effective theory contains all possible interactions allowed by given symmetric principles, so it can model-independently reduce the complicacy of analysis.